|

 ![]() |

 Razor Clam Digging History ; What is a Razor Clam?
 This meaty Pacific razor clam lives on inter-tidal coastal sandy beaches.
 Here, a low (preferably a minis) tide is the time to dig, as these clams live in sand that is normally under water.
-Digging time can be from an hour before low tide, and then onto the incoming tide.
+Digging time can be from an hour before low tide, and then onto the incoming tide by another hour.
 Usually from about October through April, is the time of the year digging is allowed in Washington State.

-Here, to prolong the season, they have either morning digs or afternoon digs.
+Here, to prolong the season and providing the local businesses needed exposure, they (WDFW) have either morning digs or afternoon/evening digs.
 Morning digs seem to be early spring/summer, then moving to afternoon digs for fall and winter.
 Morning digs are the simplest, as just show up and start the show on the road.

 need some kind of a light, identifying your vehicle in the dark,